samjaninf/OFN-User-Guide---Master/chapter1/customer-faqs-test.md

 %/accordion%
 ### Other

-%accordion%Is the OFN affordable?%accordion%

-The OFN strives to make good food accessible and affordable to all.
-By shortening supply chains and bringing transparency back to the table, customers can see where their food is coming from and know they’re getting value for money.

-%/accordion%

 %accordion%What are buying groups and how can I join or establish one?%accordion%

 A buying group is a collective of customers, who place a bulk order through a shop, then receive and distribute the order amongst members.
 This might take place in someone’s back shed, or local community space.
 Buying groups are often not for profit and run by members.
 By ordering in bulk, and taking on the task of packing and distributing individual orders, members of a buying group can access great produce at lower prices.
 Joining or starting a buying group with your neighbours or community group can be a great way to access affordable produce and also build  sense of community.